hfp/libxstream/documentation/libxstream_contrib.md

 make -j $(nproc) DBG=1 PEDANTIC=2    # correctness check before submitting
 ```

-`PEDANTIC=2` enables strict warnings, `ANALYZE=1` runs the compiler's static
+`PEDANTIC=2` enables strict warnings and `ANALYZE=1` runs the compiler's static
-analyzer, and `scripts/tool_analyze.sh` runs cppcheck.
+analyzer; where a project ships `scripts/tool_analyze.sh`, that runs cppcheck on
+top.
 A change is expected to
 be warning-free under `DBG=1 PEDANTIC=2`, because that is what continuous
 integration builds: GCC, Intel oneAPI, and macOS, covering release and strict
 debug configurations as well as a header-only build compiled as C++.
 See